Chapter 4: Waryoni Garèo

 Garèo grabbed Kanéko’s hands and held them tight.
 His skin was darker than hers, the color of freshly tilled earth and without her red tones.
 He squeezed her for a moment.
 “Girl, your song only ends when the desert takes you.”

-She had heard her mother use that saying more than once, but didn’t understand it.
+She had heard her mother use that saying more than once but she never understand it.

 He released her and then held up his palm.
 “You made a mistake.
 And then you were given a second chance.
 No one died and repairs will only take time and money.
 Both of which are available.”